DanRoscigno/katacoda_scenarios/WIP/step7.md

 `kubectl get pods -n kube-system | grep metricbeat`{{execute HOST1}}

-If the Metricbeat pod is not running, wait a minute and retry.
+There should be three metricbeat entries, the metricbeat-setup-\* pod should be completed, and two other metricbeat pods will eventually be running.
+One metricbeat is for the cluster level metrics and events coming from kube-state-metrics, and the other is for the metrics coming from the pods on node01.
+If the Metricbeat pods are not running, wait a minute and retry.
 To see detailed information, you can run the describe command:

 `kubectl describe po -l k8s-app=metricbeat -n kube-system`{{execute HOST1}}